Unlock this lesson and gain full access to all sections.

 Download the Debt List

-Remember to save the Practical Applications to your computer or device before entering data.
+Make sure you save the downloaded practical applications to your computer or device before entering any data!

 Additional Resource- The Snowball Debt Calculator

 Calculator will help you in developing a plan to snowball your debt.

 Based on your specific snowball strategy, the calculator will show you